SKF/go-tests-utility/api/godog/tracecontext/README.md

 }

 func (f *myFeature) checkout() error {
-    // Here the ctx can be reached from f.ctx and used to pass it forward
+    // Here the ctx can be reached from f.ctx and used by passing it forward to other services
     // or add additional information to its span

     tracecontext.SetTag(f.ctx, "count", len(f.items))